 - (a) The department will, in its discretion, hold a hearing when questions of fact must be resolved. - (b) The hearing procedure will be determined by the department on a case-by-case basis.
-As provided in 11 AAC 02.030(a)(13), any request for special procedures must be included with the request for a hearing. - (c) In a hearing held under this section - (1) formal rules of evidence need not apply; and - (2) the hearing will be recorded, and may be transcribed at the request and expense of the party requesting the transcript.
+As provided in 11 AAC 02.030(a)(13), any request for special procedures must be included

+- (c) In a hearing held under this section - (1) formal rules of evidence need not apply; and - (2) the hearing will be recorded, and may be transcribed at the request and expense of the party requesting the transcript.
 (Eff.
 11/7/90, Register 116)